TwoRingSoft/tworingsoft.com/blog/_posts/2018-01-09-dependency-management-best-practices.md

 # Do not trust dependency managers' central stores.

 Do you trust that just because you declare a dependency on SomePackage 1.2.3, that it will be there the next time your CI box performs a fresh clone and tries to build?
-Do you trust that the servers that run the package management tasks are up when you need them to be?
+Do you trust that the servers that deliver packages and metadata are up when you need them to be?

 Yet another thing CocoaPods allows is to use a [private podspec repo](http://guides.cocoapods.org/making/private-cocoapods.html) to serve the dependencies.
 If you like control over your dependencies, then this decentralized approach is superior to relying on `trunk`.
 Admittedly, I have not taken this step yet with my own projects, but it's worth noting for those who haven't tried it.
 Another thing I have yet to dive deep into is [Carthage](https://github.com/Carthage/Carthage), which is always decentralized.